How Does the OTC Market Work?

 - Third market: A description of the OTC market in the context of participation

-There are many, many other terms associated with OTC markets and trading.
-Like most methods of investing, it’s best to get familiar with the terms specific to the types of investments you’re interested in.
+There are many other terms associated with OTC markets and trading.
+It’s always best to get familiar with the terms specific to the types of investments you’re interested in.
 For example, derivatives traders need to know terms like options, futures, forwards and swaptions.
 Likewise, those drawn to penny stocks need to be aware of what a “pump and dump” scheme is or what it means to be a “bag holder.”

 The Basic Functions of the OTC Market